 - 1 1/2 cups (135 g) thinly sliced red cabbage

 - 1/2 lb (227g) Brussels sprouts, halved and thinly sliced from top to base with stems discarded (about 2 cups)

 - 1/4 cup (33 g) roasted sunflower seeds or pepitas

-- Make the vinaigrette first.
-In a small jar with a tight lid, bowl, shake together the olive oil, lemon juice, honey, Dijon and a pinch each of salt and pepper.
+- Next, make the vinaigrette.
+In a small jar with a tight lid, shake together the olive oil, lemon juice, honey, Dijon and a pinch each of salt and pepper.
 Set aside until needed (refrigerate if not using within an hour or two).

 - In large skillet or wok, heat 1 tablespoon (15 mL) of the olive oil over medium-high heat; add leeks and cabbage; stir to coat vegetables with oil then reduce heat to medium.
 Place a lid on the pot (use a baking tray if needed) and sauté, stirring often, for 4 – 5 minutes or until softened.